WWE Wrestling News: The Undertaker’s Birthday To See The Passing Of His Crown?

 So, Is The Undertaker Celebrating His Birthday By Passing The WWE Crown To Roman Reigns?

 The WrestleMania 33 card has a strange feel to it.
 Of course, the WWE network has a complicated juggling act to perform.
 Every wrestler on the Raw and SmackDown brands wants a slot at WrestleMania.
-The WWE needs to, sell tickets, generate subscriptions, and sell PPV buys, so that means that the biggest names in WWE need to feature on the WrestleMania 33 card.
+The WWE needs to sell tickets, generate subscriptions, and sell PPV buys, so that means that the biggest names in WWE need to feature on the WrestleMania 33 card.

 As reported by Wrestling Inc. the WWE has been sending out promotional offers in the hope of using WrestleMania 33 to generate more subscriptions.
 Viewing figures, especially on Monday Night Raw, have been slipping.
-Arguably that slump is down to the fact that stars like The Undertaker, John Cena and Triple H are now bit-part players.
+Arguably that slump is down to the fact that stars like The Undertaker, John Cena, and Triple H are now bit-part players.
 The problem the WWE network must grapple with is how they replace those stars.

-At some point The Undertaker must pass his mantle to active wrestlers.
+At some point, The Undertaker must pass his mantle to active wrestlers.
 Given that Vince McMahon has invested so much in Roman Reigns, it seems likely that he sees the Big Dog as The Undertaker’s long-term successor.
 The WWE universe would love to see The Undertaker continue to compete, but if he is to retire then it would be fitting for that to happen with a top of the bill match at WrestleMania 33.

 Fans of The Undertaker would love to see him destroy Roman Reigns at WrestleMania 33, it would be a fitting end to an illustrious wrestling career.
 Having Reigns win against The Undertaker is surely unthinkable, but a Roman Reigns heel turn would be a major boost for his future.
 It’s a tough one to call, as McMahon has steadfastly stuck to his plan to make Reigns the face of WWE.
 Given his unpopularity, a Reigns heel turn makes sense, and his WrestleMania match against The Undertaker is the perfect opportunity for that heel turn to happen.